 JM pharma webinars

-Access our free webinars below, offering valuable insight for research chemists and process development in the pharmaceutical, fine chemical, agrochemical, speciality and F & F industries.
+Access our free webinars below, offering valuable insight for research chemists and process development scientists in the pharmaceutical and fine chemical industries.

 Catalysis has been, for a long time, an established tool in the fine chemicals industry.
 Yet, application scope, catalysts performance, process understanding as well as our expectations are continually evolving.
 It is worth examining once again the answers to some basic questions: Why catalysis?
 Why new catalysts?
 Which new catalysts?
 Here, we briefly overviewed the rationale for sustainability, economics, technical complementarity of the homogeneous, heterogeneous and biocatalytic technologies offered by Johnson Matthey.

 This webinar was presented by Dr Antonio Zanotti-Gerosa and Dr Danny Mortimer from Johnson Matthey.

 Length: 48 mins

 Homogeneous ester hydrogenation has evolved into an efficient and cost-effective transformation and provides greener access to primary alcohols, important targets in pharmaceutical and flavour and fragrances chemistry.
 This webinar provides a deeper understanding of the application of the technology.

 This webinar is presented by Dr Antonio Zanotti-Gerosa from Johnson Matthey.